ChatterjeeGroup-ISTA/PolyHorn/README.md

 ### Running PolyHorn

-To run PolyHorn on `input-example.smt2` the following command should be executed:
+To run PolyHorn on `input-example.smt2` the following command should be executed (`path/to/polyhorn/main.py` is the path to `main.py` file inside the library):

 ```
 python3 path/to/polyhorn/main.py --smt2 input-example.smt2